J-Course: Terms and Conditions 2021

 - To ensure placement in a suitable course, new and returning students are required to complete a placement test consisting of a written test and a mini-interview prior to their enrolment, with the exception of first-term enrolments in the Starter and 10 Week Taster courses, which are suitable for absolute beginners, as well as any students determined by J-Course to not require a placement test.

 - Some courses require a pass mark to advance to the next level course.
-All Term 4 Elementary 1, Pre-Intermediate and Intermediate 2 students wishing to enrol in Term 1 of the Elementary 2, Intermediate 1 and Advanced courses respectively must obtain at least 60% on their written achievement test in week 10.
+All Term 4 Elementary 1, Pre-Intermediate and Intermediate 2 students wishing to enrol in Term 1 of the Elementary 2, Intermediate 1 and Advanced courses respectively must obtain at least 60% on their achievement tasks in Week 10.

 - All Standard courses are defined as one-year courses made up of four terms.